danielkingori/phoenix/docs/development.md

 ```
 Also recommended to install `pip-tools` into your virturalenv: `pip install pip-tools`

+### Report
+To run the report when in venv: `python phoenix/report/run.py`.
+This will start a development server at [https://localhost:8050](https://localhost:8050)

 ## Docker
 It is also possible to use docker for development.
 You will need to install `docker` and `docker-compose`.
 [Info](https://docs.docker.com/compose/install/).
 Docker is useful because the environment that is run in production is the same as the one that you develop on.